-Access to the check is usually only required where there is any matter or information contained in the DBS check.
-In such circumstances the Foundation will request a copy of the enhanced criminal record certificate before the person commences work at the school.
+The Foundation will also obtain a copy of any enhanced DBS certification obtained by the business before the person is due to begin work.
 Information disclosed as part of a DBS check will be treated as confidential.
-Where the position requires a children's barred list check, this will be obtained by the agency or third party by obtaining an enhanced DBS certificate with barred list information, prior to appointing the individual.
+Where the position requires a children's barred list check, this will be obtained by the agency or third party, prior to appointing the individual.